dk949/shellutils/README.md

   filetypes as deduced from the shebang.
 * 0 if shebang is not supplied.

+#### mkfile

+* takes a path and creates an empty file at that location
+* creates all intermediate directories if they don't exist

 #### out

 * takes tty number as the first argument and a command as the second.